oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 *For information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page.*

+There follow instructions for 3 different ways to install Oppia on Windows: using VirtualBox, using Docker, and using the Ubuntu terminal.
+You only need to follow one of the three.

 # Installation in VirtualBox on Windows 10

+Last tested by @jkoj25 on Windows 10 in January of 2020.

 _For this method, a machine with at least 8 GB RAM (prefereably 16 GB) and at least a dual core processor (preferably quad core) is recommended._

 With VirtualBox, we run an Ubuntu 18.04 VM, with some minor changes to the VM config.
 With this installation, the terminal and editor for the codebase will be in VM, while the development site itself can be accessed on the Windows host.
 This is done so that at least some memory usage can be reduced on VM for better performance.